 No matter how carefully we calculate, it’s quite easy to overestimate how many materials we need.
 You may think it’s better to buy too many than too few, but that’s not necessarily true.
 After all, purchasing too many materials means spending the money that could be saved or used during another stage of the project.

 Luckily, BIM is a perfect solution for this problem.
 The software can precisely predict how many materials the project will require and draw up the estimated costs.
-And every time an architect or a contractor makes a change in the documentation, the materials and cost data will update too.
+And every time an architect or a contractor changes the documentation, the materials and cost data will also update.
 So, as long as you follow the information in the documentation, you’re sure to avoid buying too many materials and racking up costs.

 Ensuring that you don’t purchase more materials than you need is not the only way BIM can help you reduce your costs.
 The various calculations the software conducts minimize the risk of errors and unexpected repairs down the line.
 And that’s not all, either — certain AutoCAD Architecture versions can even suggest cost-effective solutions in the design stage.